Hurricanes Don't Wait.

 • Meats

-Power outages typically occur when a hurricane makes landfall.
-While temperature sensitive goods inside a refrigerated trailer will be protected, products in a warehouse could be susceptible to warmer temperatures.
-When this happens, these products will spoil and be lost.
+Power outages occur when a hurricane makes landfall.
+While temperature sensitive goods inside a refrigerated trailer will be protected for a limited time, products will go bad when refrigeration units in a warehouse lose power.

 Storm cargo insurance is essential when hurricane season comes around.
 Businesses will still be reimbursed if their goods expire, rather than being directly damaged.